 To receive and consider the attached report of the Chief Officer, Elections and Regulatory

-The Legal Officer explained the procedure to be followed and the Principal Licensing Officer presented the application.
+The Legal Officer outlined the procedure to be followed and the Licensing Officer presented the application.

 The following were in attendance:

 - Mr M Ainsworth – Representing the applicant

 - Mr & Mrs Wilson – Local residents.